-The Fund will invest at least 50% of its Net Asset Value in assets which exhibit positive or improving environmental ("E") and/or social ("S") characteristics as represented by proprietary Total ESG current state and outlook scores.
+The Fund is categorised as an Article 8 fund under the Sustainable Finance Disclosure Regulation.
+The Fund will invest at least 50% of its Net Asset Value in assets which exhibit positive or improving environmental ("E") and/or social ("S") characteristics as represented by a proprietary average ESG current state and outlook score.
 These Total ESG scores are the most accurate representation of environmental and social characteristics for the sovereign asset class, as government performance on environmental and social policy is connected to governance, and thus the aggregate score is the proper representation of sustainability characteristics.
 The Fund uses a proprietary industry-based scoring technique, with baseline industry evaluations and adjusted for internal underwriting conclusions.
 The Investment Manager's consideration of factors when deriving a score is based on financial materiality and will encompass any number of E or S characteristics, as well as the relevance of policymaking) in the context of Governance.